 I Need A Sauce for Stuffed Pork Tenderloin

-Danielle wrote and said, “I make this great stuffed pork tenderloin and I am looking for a sauce to go with it.
-It is stuffed with, spinach, pine nuts, goat cheese, garlic and sun-dried tomatoes.”
+I make this great stuffed pork tenderloin and am looking for a sauce to go with it.
+It is stuffed with spinach, pine nuts, goat cheese, garlic and sun-dried tomatoes.

 Because if Danielle used a marinade, it could be incorporated as the base for her sauce.
-Chef would need to know what she used so the sauce won't be in conflict taste-wise.
+The chef would need to know what she used so the sauce won't be in conflict taste-wise.